Intro to Choosing a Qualified Professional

 With the 2023 FTC Safeguards Rule one of the new requirements is to designate a qualified professional to handle everything related to the ISP (Information Security Program).
 We will explore how to qualify, and choose the right person / organization to do the job.

 As a accountant you must designate someone or a vendor to handle compliance with the Safeguards Rule..
 The FTC Safeguards Rule requires businesses to designate a qualified person to oversee their information security program.
 We’ve put together a guide on how to know if you are using the right person/vendor including hiring a Certified Safeguards Technology Provider.

 Designating a qualified person to oversee your information security program is someone who has the experience necessary to put together and execute your ISP.
 This should not just be the firm leader, especially if they do not have real-world knowledge on the topic.

 Choosing the right person to oversee your information security program is critical to complying with the Safeguards Rule.
 Here are some tips to help you choose the right person for the job:

-- Qualifiications: Look for someone with a background in IT or cyber security.
-Do not just choose a milenial who seems to know a lot.
-This is similar to the “my brothers’ friend is in school for cyber security and they know a lot.”
+- Qualifications: Look for someone with a background in IT or cyber security.
+Do not just choose a millennial who seems to know a lot.
+This is similar to the “my brothers’ friend is in school for accounting and they know a lot.
+He’s in charge of doing my corporate returns.”
 They should have prior experience with ISP creation and the Safeguards Rule.
 Ask what June 9th, 2023 means to them.
 It should set off alarms if they know what is going on in the regulatory world.